🎉 20% off the first year #BLACKFRIDAY discount 🎉 Use code:

 Can we help you?

 Yes!
-And this is why we give our Players for free with a Yodeck annual subscription.
+And this is why we give Yodeck Players for free with every annual subscription.
 The last thing we want is for customers to be preoccupied with hardware costs.
 We simply want to ensure that we deliver a robust, reliable solution that is as professional as you are.